pkovzz/ngx-otp-input/README.md

 The `ariaLabels` option allows you to provide a set of strings that represent the aria-labels for each input field.
 This option is useful for making the form more accessible to users who rely on screen readers.
 The `aria-label` attribute provides a way to specify a string that labels the current element, which can be read by screen readers to provide additional context to the user.
 The library will automatically assign the `aria-label` attribute to each input with a default value of `One Time Password Input Number` followed by the input index.
 However, you can override this default value by providing your own set of labels in the `ariaLabels` option.

 If you provide an array of strings in the `ariaLabels` option, the library will use the values in the array to assign the `aria-label` attribute to each input field.
 The array should contain the same number of strings as the `otpLength` option, with each string representing the label for the corresponding input field.
 If the array contains fewer strings than the `otpLength` option, the library will use the default value for the remaining input fields.

+## HTML `inputmode` attribute

+The `inputMode` option allows you to set the `inputmode` attribute of the input fields.
+The `inputmode` attribute provides a hint to the browser about the type of data that is expected to be entered by the user.
+This hint can help the browser provide a more appropriate **virtual keyboard** layout for the input field, making it easier for the user to enter the correct data.
+The `inputMode` option accepts a string value that represents the input mode of the input fields.
+For more details, check out this [documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inputmode).

+Please note, that `regexp` option should be set to support the `inputmode` attribute.
+For example, if you set the `inputMode` option to `text` and the `regexp` option to `/^[a-zA-Z]+$/`, the browser will provide a virtual keyboard layout that is optimized for entering text data, but if the `inputMode` option is set to `numeric` and the `regexo` is still `/^[a-zA-Z]+$/`, the browser may provide a numeric keyboard layout, which may not be suitable for entering text data.

+**Default** options for `inputMode` and `regexp` are set to `'numeric'` and `/^[0-9]+$/` respectively, as these are the most common values for one time password inputs.

 ## Side notes